 Download materials from our School Support Hub.

 Yes.
-Training will be available from 2019 onwards.
 Visit our Events and training calendar to find a course.

 The Cambridge IPQ builds on the knowledge, understanding and skills typically gained by candidates taking Cambridge IGCSEs or O Levels.
 We recommend that learners who are beginning this course have attained communication and literacy skills at a level equivalent to Cambridge IGCSE/ GCSE Grade C in English.

-If you are already a Cambridge Upper Secondary and Advanced school, you can teach the programme from June 2019 onwards.
+If you are already a Cambridge Upper Secondary and Advanced school, you can start to teach the programme as soon as you are ready.
 If you are interested in becoming a Cambridge school, complete our Expression of Interest form.